 Some are cookie-hard, like focaccia di Camogli, while others, like this focaccia recipe, are oily and soft.

-Focaccia can also be sweet or savory.
-In some regions, it’s more of a cake than bread, and the ingredients will include sugar, raisins, honey, and other sweet ingredients.
+Focaccia can also be sweet or savoury.
+In some regions, it’s more of a cake than bread; the ingredients will include sugar, raisins, honey, and other sweet ingredients.

-Venetian Focaccia is even similar to panettone and traditionally served at Easter.
+Venetian Focaccia is even similar to panettone and is traditionally served at Easter.

 - All-purpose Flour: the fountain of all bread recipes!

-- Instant Active Dry Yeast: Yeast is how the bread rises – it’s the difference between a flatbread and soft, fluffy bread.
+- Instant Yeast: Yeast is how the bread rises – the difference between flatbread and soft, fluffy bread.

 - Sugar: Sugar activates the yeast.
-If you don’t add some form of sugar, you’ll end up with a yeasty-tasting flatbread.
+If you don’t add some sugar, you’ll have a yeasty-tasting flatbread.

-- Extra Virgin Olive Oil: Olive oil adds fat and flavor, and helps the dough to become less sticky.
+- Extra Virgin Olive Oil: Olive oil adds fat and flavour and helps the dough to become less sticky.

-- Salt: Salt enhances the natural bread flavors.
+- Salt: Salt enhances the natural bread flavours.

-The yeast is responsible for the volume of the bread, but in order for it to work, we have to activate it.
-To do this there are 4 easy steps:
+The yeast is responsible for the volume of the bread, but for it to work, we have to activate it.
+To do this, there are 4 easy steps:

 Next, we’ll prepare the dough:

-- Add the dry ingredients to a bowl and mix them together, and then add in the yeast mixture.
+- Mix the dry ingredients in a bowl, then add the yeast mixture.

 - Proofing: Letting the dough rise.
-To do this, you add the dough to a large, lightly greased mixing bowl, cover it tightly (a lid, plastic wrap or a tea towel, slightly damp with warm water and secured with a rubber band or string will work) and then let it rise for 30 minutes.
-You should place the bowl somewhere warm with no drafts.
+To do this, you add the dough to a large, lightly greased mixing bowl, cover it tightly (a lid, plastic wrap or a tea towel, slightly damp with warm water and secured with a rubber band or string will work), and then let it rise for 30 minutes.
+It would be best to place the bowl somewhere warm with no drafts.
 Ovens and microwaves are great spots!

 - The dough has risen – it’s time for our second proofing!